Health and Wellness at the Austen Riggs Center – An Interview with Dr. Heather Churchill

 I came to Riggs hoping that I could use what I learned about DBT in some practical and meaningful ways.
 For example, I’ve worked with patients in a “coping skills” group to develop an interpersonal skills and emotion regulation manual, which they have found helpful.
 I’ve also been interested, from a psychoanalytic perspective, in very early infant-mother/infant-primary-caregiver relationships and in the ways that those influence a child’s formation of their sense of self and their sense of their body.
 We work with patients in psychotherapy to help them understand their bodies and the ways their relationship to their bodies are often formed in early infant relationships.
 I think mindfulness, meditation, contemplative practices, yoga, exercise, and diet are all ways to help patients understand and better listen to their bodies, and to communicate more deeply with their bodies.

 When the opportunity to coordinate the health and wellness program became available, I saw it as a way for me to take my evolving interest in health and wellness over the years—moving from a personal interest to an interest in Dialectical Behavior Therapy to an interest in a psychoanalytic approach to contemplative practices—to the next step.

 Q: What health and wellness activities are available to patients at Riggs?

 HC: It ebbs and flows based on what patients want and need at a given time, but there are a few standings offerings of the program, including:

-- twice-weekly yoga classes with a certified yoga instructor;
+- five times weekly yoga classes with a certified yoga instructor;

 - morning walks with nursing staff members;